moenus/mgconfig/docs/doc_installation.rst

 From PyPI
 ---------

-If `mgconfig` is published on PyPI, you can install it with:
+`mgconfig` is published on PyPI, you can install it with:

 .. code-block:: bash